platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/overview.md

 {{< note title="Note" theme="info" >}}

 On Dedicated Gen 3 projects, SFTP access cannot be limited to a specific directory.
 Instead, access is given to the whole application directory and its mounts.
+However, write access is restricted to the mounts declared in your YAML config files.
 SSH public key based authentication is also supported on the SFTP account.

 {{< /note >}}